Binary Runtime Environment for Wireless: BREW 2.0 / 2.1 (2002–2009)

 Released in the mid-2002, it was installed for most of the BREW-enabled phones in late-2002 until late-2009.
-It includes support for advanced multimedia playbacks (the ability to play video and audio files, as well as support for 3GPP multimedia formats), connectivity for EV-DO and Bluetooth support, as well as screen savers and other improvements.
-It also supports MIDP 2.0 on BREW 2.1 and it is backwards compatible with BREW 1.x applications.
+It includes support for advanced multimedia playbacks (the ability to play video and audio files, as well as support for 3GPP multimedia formats), connectivity for EV-DO and Bluetooth support, as well as screen savers, and other improvements.
+It also supports MIDP 2.0 on BREW 2.1 and it is backward compatible with BREW 1.x applications.

-It was installed on most feature phones in the Indonesia, China, and in other countries since 2004 and it is still supported by a few carriers until 2017.
+It was installed on most feature phones in Indonesia, China, and other countries since 2004 and was supported by a few carriers until 2017.

 BREW 3.0 / 3.1 (2004–2012)

-Released in the mid-2002, it was installed for most of the BREW-enabled phones in late-2004 until early-2012.
+Released in mid-2002, it was installed for most of the BREW-enabled phones in late 2004 until early 2012.
 It was the first version of BREW to have major changes and it has a vast majority of features for mobile phones, such as WiFi connectivity, OpenGL ES 1.0, support for 3G, GPS, QWERTY-based keypads, and support for mobile screens that are higher than 176x220.
-It is backwards compatible with BREW 2.x applications, but not with BREW 1.x applications.
+It is backward compatible with BREW 2.x applications, but not with BREW 1.x applications.

 It is also the first version of BREW to support 3D graphics rendering, although it only uses software rendering (which also supports JSR 184 for Java ME games).
 Hardware acceleration is also natively supported via OpenGL ES 1.0 (if a 3D acceleration chip is available).

 It was installed on most feature phones in the United States and in other countries since 2005 and it is still supported by a few carriers.

 BREW 4.0.1 - 4.0.2 (2007–2011)

-Released in 2007 until 2011, it was only integrated on very few mobile phones (such as LG enV Touch and the LG Versa).
+Released in 2007 until 2011, it was only integrated on very few mobile phones (such as the LG enV Touch and the LG Versa).
 It has only a few improvements and it was later succeeded by Brew MP.
 It has additional features that are also available in Brew MP, such as accelerometer support and other changes.

 It is also used for the Zeebo console in Mexico and Brazil.

-Brew MP 1.0.1 - 1.0.4 (2009–2021)
+Brew MP 5.0.1 - 5.0.4 (2009–2021)

-Released in 2009, internally known as BREW 5.0, it has new various features (including SVG images support) and certain improvements and it is backwards compatible with BREW 3.x and 4.x applications.
-It is also the first version of BREW to make certain APIs and legacy files deprecated.
-It is also the first version of BREW to rely on its own RTOS rather than Qualcomm's own REX OS.
+Brew 5.0 was released in 2009 with several new features (including SVG images) and was backward compatible with BREW 3.x and 4.x.
+Some legacy APIs were deprecated in this version.
+This release also marked the move to BREW's own real-time kernel, instead of utilizing Qualcomm's REX OS.

-The Brew MP developer page was shut down on 23 July 2021 due to inactivity for 8 years ago.
+The Brew MP developer page was shut down on July 23, 2021, after eight years of inactivity.